The Voice Teens (Philippine TV series) season 2: Finale

 The live shows were originally slated to start in May 2020.
 However, due to the COVID-19 pandemic causing a three-month long lockdown across Luzon and the non-renewal of the ABS-CBN franchise, the shows were postponed for a few months, eventually being abolished due to the circumstances.
 As a result, all of the remaining contestants advanced to the prerecorded finale.

 Finale (August 15 & 16)

 Due to the travel restrictions, the artists and the coaches had to record their performances at their homes, following the instructions of the technical staff.
 The finale was taped on the first week of August 2020.

 The winners of each team were determined by the four coaches themselves since the finale was prerecorded, featuring no interactive viewer voting component, and therefore, no results shows.

 Each team performed as a group with their coach.
 Afterwards, each coach was given 100 points to divide among the three artists.
-Half of the artist's score is composed of the score given by their coach while the other half is composed of the scores given by the other coaches.
-The artists with the highest score in their respective teams will be named as winners.
+Half of the artist's score was composed of the score given by their coach while the other half was composed of the scores given by the other coaches.
+The artists with the highest score in their respective teams were named the winners.

+With her victory as one of the grand champions of the season, Heart Salvador of Kamp Kawayan, who was a semifinalist on the same team in the third season of The Voice Kids became the first comeback artist to become a grand champion in the entire Philippine franchise of The Voice.
+Coincidentally, Rock Opong became the third consecutive comeback artist to place third after Justin Alva and Cyd Pangca in the third and fourth seasons of The Voice Kids respectively.

+Furthermore, Cydel Gabutero's victory as one of the grand champions of the season marked the third victory of Lea Salonga as a coach on all editions of the Philippine franchise of The Voice, a feat which was first achieved by Sarah Geronimo, made her the second coach in all franchises of the Voice around the world that managed artists in three different versions of The Voice (with Mitoy Yonting winning the first season of The Voice of the Philippines and Joshua Oliveros winning the third season of the Philippine version of The Voice Kids).

+Additionally, Kendra Aguirre and Isang Manlapaz respective victories as grand champions of the season marked the third consecutive and fifth overall victory of Sarah Geronimo and the first victory of apl.de.ap as coaches in the entire Philippine franchise of The Voice.

+Lastly, this was the final season of Salonga and Geronimo as coaches in the entire Philippine franchise of The Voice after serving as a coach for 8 and 7 seasons respectively.